rhysco8/CV/README.md

 #### Excellent Communicator

-Training/teaching FA and Boom and FA.
+Training/teaching FA and Boom.
 Getting point across, assessing if you nee Not just getting point across but making changes to how I deliver it as I'm delivering it based on verbal and non-verbal feedback.

 #### Thrives under pressure